NoahMustafa/Aither-Download-Manager/README.md

 ---

+## Acknowledgements

+Aither would not be possible without these incredible open source projects:

+- **[yt-dlp](https://github.com/yt-dlp/yt-dlp)** — the powerful media extraction engine behind Aither's video and audio downloads.
+A massive thanks to the yt-dlp team and all its contributors for maintaining support for 1000+ sites and keeping it free for everyone.

+- **[aria2](https://github.com/aria2/aria2)** — the lightweight, high-performance download utility that powers Aither's torrent and magnet link support.
+Thank you to the aria2 team for building such a reliable and capable tool.

+- **[FFmpeg](https://ffmpeg.org)** — the industry-standard multimedia framework used for merging and converting media streams.
+Thank you to the FFmpeg project and its contributors.

+These projects are distributed under their respective open source licenses.
+Aither bundles their binaries solely for user convenience — all credit belongs to their respective authors and communities.

+---

 ## Contributing

 Contributions, bug reports, and feature requests are welcome.
 Please open an issue before submitting a pull request so we can discuss the approach.